No residency fee | $30 USD Application Fee

 - Film & Video, including narrative, documentary and experimental films, animation, and screenplays

 Small groups (2 to 3 individuals) of artists wishing to work collaboratively are encouraged to apply.
-Each member of the group will need to submit an individual application under “Collaborative Teams” rather than his or her individual artistic discipline.
-Work samples may represent individual work or previous collaborations.
-Specific concerns should be directed to the Program Director before application.
-Support personnel or interpretive artists, such as computer programmers, instrumentalists, set and lighting designers and dancers, cannot be included in a residency as part of a collaborative team.
+Each member of the group will need to submit an individual application under “Collaborative Teams.”
+Support personnel or interpretative artists, such as computer programmers, instrumentalists, set and lighting designers, and dancers, cannot be included in a residency as part of a collaborative team.

-Yaddo does not accept letters of reference on paper or from Interfolio or similar services.
-Once you have entered contact information, SlideRoom will send an e-mail message directly to your referee with a link to your application.
+To request new references, please provide an accurate e-mail address for each referee.
+There is space to request three references – only two are required.
+Yaddo does not accept letters of reference on paper or from Interfolio or other reference services.
+Once you have entered contact information and selected “send request,” SlideRoom will send an e-mail message directly to your referee with a link to your application.
 Please alert your referee to look for an e-mail from SlideRoom, not Yaddo.
-(Junk or spam files should be checked if the e-mail is not received.)
+Junk or spam files should be checked if the e-mail is not received.
 References may be submitted at any time after the portal opens and you have established a SlideRoom account, even if you have not yet submitted your application.
+If your recommender isn’t receiving SlideRoom’s email requests please follow this detailed support guide: https://support.slideroom.com/customer/en/portal/articles/2323897-your-recommender-isn-t-receiving-email-requests?b_id=7177

 Yaddo has a strong tradition of internationalism, and welcomes artists working in all disciplines from around the world.
-Writers who work in languages other than English are welcome to apply if they can supply samples of work in translation as well as in the original.
+Writers who work in languages other than English should supply samples of work in translation as well as in the original.
 A working knowledge of English is helpful for international artists.
 Yaddo does not provide an interpreter for artists who speak little or no English.

 The Corporation of Yaddo